paulstringer/OCSlimProject/README.md

 * For a very basic introduction follow this [step by step tutorial]((http://stringerstheory.net/acceptance-testing-with-ios/)) introducing writing an example App with Acceptance Tests.

+* Check out the example projects [TicTacToe](https://github.com/paulstringer/TicTacToe) and [CosyHome](https://github.com/paulstringer/CosyHome) for real world examples of projects that make use of OCSlimProject.

 * For more in depth tutorials on developing software using BDD and Fitnesse checkout the following [Clean Coder video tutorials](https://cleancoders.com/videos/clean-code/bdd).

 ---